kyren/goggles/README.md

 # goggles #

-*like a nice pair of specs, but much more uncomfortable and inconvenient*
+*It's like a nice pair of specs, except much more uncomfortable and inconvenient*

 ### THIS IS CURRENTLY VERY WIP, I'M STILL WRITING IT ###